edap/mouthy-triangles/README.md

 This course will explore possible narrative scenarios using code as medium.

 You are going to make your own theater using only the text editor.
-You will set the lights, open and close the curtains, put face powder on your triangles, make circles dance.
+You will set the lights, open and close the curtains, put face powder on your triangles, invite strangers on the stage and make circles dance.

 The main goal of this course is to tell a story to a distracted audience.